 - 1 cup of water

-Add the two cups of sugar, one cup of water, and two tablespoons of Borax in your mixing bowl.
+Add the two cups of sugar, one cup of water, and two tablespoons of active ingredient Borax in your mixing bowl.
 Portion it up and put small saucers full around the areas where you see the ants.
 Let the ants eat it and carry it back to the colony.
-The Borax will stick to the ants and start to dehydrate them.
+The active ingredient Borax will stick to the ants and start to dehydrate them.
 Pick up the containers when you finish.
-If it doesn’t seem to work well, increase the Borax content.
+If it doesn’t seem to work well, increase the active ingredient Borax content.

-Borax is an acid that will help dehydrate the ants from the inside out when you use this best ant killer recipe.
+Borax is an acid that will help dehydrate the ants from the inside out when you use this recipe.

 9. Protein-Packed Bait

 If you notice that you set out a sweet bait and it’s not working well after a few days, it’s time to switch it up to entice the ants to eat it again.
-This best ant killer uses Borax as well, so be careful where you put it.
-Also, you’ll want to put a new batch of this best ant killer out every day.
+This uses Borax as well, so be careful where you put it.
+Also, you’ll want to put a new batch of this ant bait out every day.
 You’ll need:

 - Paper plates or scaps